 Annually, on July 15, the administration will determine if students receiving scholarship awards for the next year will be required to live in the residence halls.
-Recruiting and retention figures will be the basis for this decision.
+Waivers will be granted when the residence halls are full on a first come, first serve basis to those who have completed the correct paperwork.